Cannabis producer Canopy Growth smoked by restructuring charge

 Continue Reading Below

-The Ontario, Canada-based cannabis producer lost C$1.3 billion, or C$3.72 per share, as net revenue spiked 15 percent to C$107.9 million Canadian dollars.
+The Ontario, Canada-based cannabis producer lost C$1.3 billion, or C$3.72 per share, as net revenue spiked 15 percent to C$107.9 million.
 Wall Street analysts surveyed by Refinitiv were expecting revenue of C$128.8 million.

 |Ticker